Investors want to know how much longer the pain will last.

 Dividends have historically been a larger percentage of total return

-While dividends accounted for a slim 16% of total return for the S&P 500 in the 2010s, historically they have contributed an average 38%.
+While dividends accounted for a slim 16% of total return in USD for the S&P 500 in the 2010s, historically they have contributed an average 38%.
 In the inflationary 1970s they climbed to more than 70%.
 “When you expect growth in the single digits, dividends can give you a head start,” Wagner adds.
 “They may also offer a measure of downside protection when volatility rises, but it is essential to understand the sustainability of those dividends.”

 With respect to energy, Wagner believes we are in an energy crisis and expects demand to rise longer term.
 “Many energy companies today are showing a commitment to dividends,” she adds.
 For example, major exploration and production company ConocoPhillips recently disclosed it intends to increase buybacks and dividends.

-Consider the health care sector, which features innovative pharmaceutical companies that are well capitalized and hold pricing power.
+Consider the health care sector, which features innovative pharmaceutical companies that are well-capitalized and hold pricing power.
 Select drug makers can use near-term profitability to fund acquisitions and other growth strategies.
 That’s especially important when rising rates may limit a company’s ability to fuel their growth with debt.

 Large drug makers are positioned to fund their own growth